Network Security & Other Google Cloud Platform Concepts Defined

 Inspecting

-DLP allows you to inspect different kind of data, such as text strings, images and text files.
+DLP allows you to inspect different kinds of data, such as text strings, images, and text files.

-When you interact with DLP and depending on the parameters you sent to it, DLP scans your content and check if there is sensitive data exposed by applying different techniques and known patterns to identify valuable data.
-This can also do some inspect Cloud Storage files and BigQuery tables.
+When you interact with DLP and depending on the parameters you send to it, DLP scans your content and checks if there is sensitive data exposed by applying different techniques and known patterns to identify valuable data.
+This can also inspect Cloud Storage files and BigQuery tables.

 Redaction

-You can also use DLP to not only detect sensitive data but also to hide that data is it is found.
-You just give DLP the data you have, what is going to be the placeholder that is going to replace the sensitive data and what type of data you want to hide.
-For example, to hide an email, you will make a request like this:
+You can also use DLP to not only detect sensitive data but also to hide that data if it is found.
+You just give DLP the data you have, what is going to be the placeholder that is going to replace the sensitive data, and what type of data you want to hide.
+For example, to hide an email, you will request this:

 And then, DLP would respond something like this: